smo0ths/Installing-and-optimizing-new-nvidia-drivers-on-windows-11-gaming-PC/README.md

 NVIDIA Overlay.exe(s) run at higher priority
 FvSvc (nvfvsdksvc_x64.exe,FrameViewSDK) allows statistics overlay

-Reboots your PC when you go to play a game if you have apps running like "PresentMon_x64.exe" and maybe others
+Reboots your PC when you go to play a game if you have apps running like "PresentMon_x64.exe/HWiNFO64.exe" and probably others like this

 🟩